Ice removal order would have had 'no impact' at site of worker's death: ministry director | CBC News

 Olivier Bruneau, 24, was killed by falling ice at Little Italy condo work site

-A director with the Ontario Ministry of Labour defended the ministry's handling of reports of falling ice at an Ottawa construction site where a worker died in 2016.
+A director with Ontario's Ministry of Labour defended its handling of reports of falling ice at an Ottawa construction site where a worker died in 2016.

-The director spoke Wednesday at the inquest into Olivier Bruneau's March 2016 death at the excavation site for the Claridge Icon condo in Ottawa's Little Italy.
-The inquest resumed following a short break, following two weeks of testimony that began in October.
+The director spoke Wednesday as the inquest resumed into Olivier Bruneau's March 2016 death at the excavation site for the Claridge Icon condo in Ottawa's Little Italy.

 Malcolm McKay was one of the first witnesses the inquest heard from and he returned for re-examination.
 At the time of Bruneau's death, he was the ministry's district manager for Ottawa.